Shadows of the Past (album)

+Music

 Shadows of the Past features more prominent death metal elements than would be present later in their career.
+AllMusic called it " pure death metal".
 On the introduction speech of North from Here 2008 re-release, Jarva states that at the time of Shadows of the Past the band was just a "Death clone" amongst others, so the band chose to pursue a more technical and personal-sounding direction on their second album.

+Artwork

 The album has had three different covers: the original release drawn by Luxi Lahtinen, the Century Media 1995 reissue drawn by Taneli Jarva, and the 2008 reissue which is a reproduction of a medieval woodcut print.
 This version also includes an insert featuring the first two covers.

+Reception

+Antti J. Ravelin of AllMusic gave the album a negative review, saying the album would only find appeal with fans of the band. he wrote: "It is hilarious to hear lead guitarist Miika Tenkula try to sing while the rest of band play really low and extremely slow, as is the way in their genre.
+However, the members of Sentenced are quite young while they recorded this debut album, so it is understandable that they didn't make gold."